 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Lincoln Electric's score of 23 is lower than 51% of the industry.
+Lincoln Electric's score of 29 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Lincoln Electric reported total greenhouse gas (GHG) emissions of approximately 69,164,000 kg CO2e for Scope 1 and about 123,924,000 kg CO2e for Scope 2, resulting in a combined total of around 193,088,000 kg CO2e.
-This marks a significant achievement, as the company has successfully reduced its absolute Scope 1 and 2 emissions by 16% compared to its 2018 baseline, thanks to ongoing investments in energy efficiency projects.
-Looking ahead, Lincoln Electric has set ambitious targets to further reduce its GHG emissions.
-The company aims for a 10% reduction in both Scope 1 and Scope 2 emissions from 2018 to 2025.
-This commitment reflects Lincoln Electric's dedication to sustainability and its proactive approach to addressing climate change.
-The emissions data is sourced directly from Lincoln Electric Holdings, Inc., with no cascaded data from parent or related organizations.
-The company has not disclosed any Scope 3 emissions data, indicating a focus on direct operational emissions and energy-related emissions at this time.
+This marks a 16% reduction in absolute Scope 1 and 2 emissions compared to their 2018 baseline, attributed to ongoing investments in energy efficiency projects.
+The company has set a target to achieve a 10% reduction in Scope 1 and 2 GHG emissions by 2025, relative to the 2018 levels.
+This commitment reflects Lincoln Electric's proactive approach to climate action and sustainability within its operations.
+Overall, Lincoln Electric's emissions data is sourced directly from Lincoln Electric Holdings, Inc., with no cascaded data from parent or related organizations.
+The company has not disclosed any Scope 3 emissions data, indicating a focus on direct operational emissions and energy use.

 Access structured emissions data, company-specific emission factors, and source documents